 The blatant antagonism between the US, China and Canada has drawn criticism from several think tanks who have prophesied another “tech cold war”.
 In a report by Real Clear Defence portal, known for its analysis of national security and strategy, the artificial intelligence arms race has had a polarising effect with countries firming up their military strategies.

 According to the defence portal, the latest US National Security and Defence Strategies have a new focus on great power rivalry, characterising China as a strategic competitor.
-Also, latest news reports confirm that the Pentagon has updated its cyber strategy which will be announced soon.
+Also, the latest news reports confirm that the Pentagon has updated its cyber strategy which will be announced soon.
 There is also an AI plan in the pipeline, to strengthen the country’s national security.
-Reportedly, the US military is also funnelling additional resources into the technology.
+Reportedly, the US military is also funnelling additional resources into technology.
 US’s attempts are in line to counter China’s hegemony in the Indo-Pacific region, the reports hints.

 As countries rush to outrival each other for AI dominance, the race has sparked multifaceted challenges in terms of ethical policies, AI standards and the power to shape the world according to the respective country’s interest.
 Meanwhile, China leads the world in terms of investment, research and R&D. A McKinsey report indicates the country has developed strategic awareness among tech leaders and startup communities.